dimianni/custom-cursor/README.md

 <h2 align="center">Usage</h2>

-This will start a development server.
+This will start a development server:
 ```bash
 npm run start
 ```

-This will create a production build.
+This will create a production build:
 ```bash
 npm run build
 ```